alf-wchong/SER-Doxis-Misc-Tools/DoxisPassword/README.md

 This Java Maven project implements RSA password encryption using a public key fetched from a REST API endpoint.

+An encrypted password is required to [change or set the password for Doxis users using Doxis ReST APIs](http://uk.exploredoxis.com:8080/restws/swagger-ui/#/Orga%20Service/changePassword).

 ## Project Structure

 ```